top of page

 The Mediation Accord

 Let's take a closer look at a mediation accord concerning minor children.
 It would include the type of child residency parents choose (shared residence or primary residence with one parent and secondary with the other), where the child will live during school term and school holidays, what extracurricular activities the child will attend, who will be responsible for transportation between residences and activities, how information about school reports and medical concerns will be shared, how to consult each other about a parenting decision, how to spend family events and religious festivals etc. In all cases, parents will continue to take together the important decisions regarding a child's health, upbringing, education, leisure activities or the child's religion even if they decide to separate.
+This mediation accord can also include other topics such as the child's travel abroad, child support, and parental participation in the child's extraordinary expenses.
+Since the mediator cannot give advice to participants and given that financial provisions in the accord have tax consequences, participants are strongly encouraged to seek legal, tax or accounting advice before the signature of the final accord.
+Mediation ensures that the interests of all parties are heard and encourages creative solutions.

 A mediation accord concerning minor children concluded in the presence of a family mediator accredited by the Federal Mediation Commission can in principle be declared authentic and enforceable by the Family Court.
 Its content will not be called into question unless it is contrary to the interest of the child.